-A few years ago, a small independent studio called Moonhead Press made something of a splash with a Batman fan comic entitled “The Deal,” to their blog.
-“The Deal” was… well, it was pretty good.
-And not “good for fan fiction” good, but genuinely compelling.
+A few years ago, a small independent studio called Moonhead Press made something of a splash with a Batman fan comic they titled The Deal.
+The Deal was… well, it was pretty good.
+And not “good for fan fiction” good, but genuinely compelling and visually rich.
 The writing, reimagining the conflict between Batman and the Joker as a millennia-long battle between reincarnating soulmates, was clever enough to carry the story across the comic’s fourteen pages.
-The art, at times evocative of Paul Pope, is energetic and animated.
-“The Deal” was far from your traditional Batman comic, but it was just as far from the relatively short blocks of descriptive prose that comprise most fan fic.
+The art, at times evocative of Paul Pope’s later stuff, is energetic and animated.
+The Deal was far from your traditional Batman comic, but it was just as far from the relatively short blocks of descriptive prose that comprise most fan fic.

 I’ve argued in the past that Moonhead’s Batman story exemplifies a unique benefit of fan fiction—freedom from continuity.
-A story like “The Deal,” especially the ending, violates the “illusion of change,” a principle (that maybe originated with Stan Lee and maybe didn’t) that has enabled many superheroes (and supervillains) to continue much the same lives for decades, enabling fans to return time and again to characters who are essentially unchanged.
+A story like The Deal, and particularly its ending, violates the “illusion of change,” a principle (that maybe originated with Stan Lee and maybe didn’t) that has enabled many superheroes (and supervillains) to continue much the same lives for decades, allowing fans to return time and again to characters who are essentially unchanged.
 Comicsgate, with its instinctual loathing of change, represents an extreme form of nostalgia, but one that is fundamental to the underpinnings of comics as a serial medium.

-If Peter Parker, the 15-year-old genius and original instant expert, can barely manage to graduate college in the eternity of American history that elapsed between 1968 and 1978, then what the comics show us is really true: ten years of passionate inventiveness are lost in wheel-spinning, cooking up newly durable costumes and new types of web-shooters only so they can be broken and ripped to shreds by Rhino and Vulture and Kraven every few issues.
+If Peter Parker, the 15-year-old genius and original instant expert, can barely manage to graduate college in the eternity of American history that elapsed between 1968 and 1978, then what The Deal show us is really true: ten years of passionate inventiveness are lost in wheel-spinning, cooking up newly durable costumes and new types of web-shooters only so they can be broken and ripped to shreds by Rhino and Vulture and Kraven every few issues.
 Spider-Man (and we can easily imagine scaling this problem to Tony Stark and Bruce Wayne, billionaire “philanthropists”) models the American military-industrial complex in miniature, expending time, effort, and money (despite his family’s precarious financial situation) in the latest invention merely so it can be blown up in combat and improved upon later.

 But the illusion of change is not change.
 That’s the point.
-And so anything that looks like change is necessarily conditional, likely to be upended and undone in four to eight weeks.
+And so anything that looks like change is necessarily conditional, likely to be upended and undone in four or eight weeks.
 If the world is ever truly made safe, if the villains are ever really vanquished, superheroes would immediately become obsolete.
 Extraordinary threats, we are told, require extraordinary heroes (“the only thing that can stop a bad guy with a gun…”).
 Without one, the need for the other collapses.

-Joe Krawec, in her article “Batman: The Real Deal,” riffs on the fact that “The Deal” explores a time-honored interpretation of Batman, played with by critics and by comics writers alike: namely, that Batman’s villains are nothing more than dark mirrors of the Caped Crusader himself, that Batman and Joker model the interdependency of hero and villain, and the intractable nature of the fight between “order” and “chaos.”
+Joe Krawec, in her article “Batman: The Real Deal,” riffs on the fact that The Deal explores a time-honored interpretation of Batman, played with by critics and by comics writers alike: namely, that Batman’s villains are nothing more than dark mirrors of the Caped Crusader himself, that Batman and Joker model the interdependency of hero and villain, and the intractable nature of the fight between “order” and “chaos.”
 (Cue the perennial debates about whether Batman “should” or “should not” kill the Joker.)

 Simply put, superheroes (or, at least, the big ones) are powerful archetypes for the simple reason that they are not realistic; they are escapist, rather than utopian, because they allow us to imagine ourselves in another place, rather than asking us to imagine how we might fix our own place.
-We may want billionaires to spend more time and money repairing the inner city, improving the educational system, and feeding the hungry in the developing world—but comics’ history (and arguably its appeal as a visual, action-oriented medium) mean that truly utopian visions that don’t hinge around formative instances of violence are rare.
+We may want billionaires to spend more time and money renovating poor neighborhoods, improving the educational system, and feeding the hungry—but comics’ history (and arguably its appeal as a visual, action-oriented, popular medium) mean that truly utopian visions that don’t hinge around formative instances of violence are rare.